 Made from a sumptuous silky cream bamboo french terry that I found at Simplifi.
 Loved it so much I started wearing it before I had a chance to attach the pockets, which is really its only failing (someday I swear one day I will take a half a minute and sew the damn things on).

 I did shorten the pattern for this version owing to a shortage of fabric, something that happens frequently to me as I often buy fabric with no project in mind and end up guessing as to how much I will need.
 Shortening the pattern was easily accomplished by cutting halfway between View A and View B on the bodice pieces, and shortening the neckband accordingly (I wanted a little more length than View B, which ends at the high hip).
+Aside: the orange and white dress in these photos is a sleeveless maxi Washi Dress that I blogged about here.

 The pattern is a frequently-worn favorite for me; I love it and highly recommend.
 It’s super easy to sew, and the length and style are really quite perfect, especially if you dislike sewing buttons.
 And don’t take my word for it — the Blackwood Cardigan was named one of Pattern Review’s Top Patterns for 2017!
 Woot woot, Helen!